 Setting Guideline Name Enter the name of the realm.
 Description Enter the description for identifying the realm.
-Server , , , , Authentication server Select the MAC Address authentication server configured.
+Description Effici the description for identifying the realiff.
+Server Authentication server Select the MAC Address authentication server configured.
 User Directory/Attribute Select the LDAP authentication server configured.
 Accounting Select the MAC Address authentication server configured.
 Device attribute Specify the server for device authorization.
 For profiler, select the name of the local profiler.
 Dynamic Policy Evaluation Dynamic Policy Evaluation Select this option to automatically or manually refresh the assigned roles of users by evaluating a realm's authentication policy, role-mappings, role restrictions, and resource policies.